 Pros:

-- Better Performance: Native apps run flawlessly – they feel smoother and faster for a more enjoyable user experience, and customers are likely to keep coming back for more.
+- Better Performance: Native mobile apps, including native Android apps and iOS apps, are specifically optimized for their respective platforms, resulting in superior performance.
+Native apps run flawlessly – they feel smoother and faster for a more enjoyable user experience, and customers are likely to keep coming back for more.

 - Seamless User Experience: Works exactly how users expect for their device (iOS or Android), so it is more intuitive and user-friendly, and exactly how your app should be.